Galaxy S9 brings Samsung two steps forward, one step back

 This deep dive will help you sort out the US carrier pricing breakdown at launch.

-This deep dive will help you sort out Australian Galaxy S9 pricing at launch.
+This deep dive will help you sort out UK Galaxy S9 pricing at launch.

 The Galaxy S9 and S9 Plus will sell in lilac purple, coral blue, midnight black and titanium gray, but not every country will get every color.
 For example, the phones won't initially sell in gray in the US.